 - A Clojure implementation of the game crosscram, with a web UI.

 - Though not really a software project, I spent some time converting the very good paper Out of the Tar Pit by Ben Moseley and Peter Marks from a PDF to ePub.
-See the github project or download the ePub.
+Feel free to download the ePub.